surfstudio/yandex-mapkit-lite-flutter/README.md

 **This library is a fork of the package yandex_mapkit 3.4.0.**
 Features such as Suggestions, Search, ReverseSearch, Bicycle, Driving have been removed from it.

+Add somewhere in the description that the lite version of Yandex maps is used on the native side of the connection.
+This version of the map can reduce the size of the application by an average of 30%.

 ### Features

 * [X] Working with Placemarks/Polylines/Polygons/Circles - adding, updating, removing, tap events, styling